cb-nw-3/m4-1-react--intro-and-props/README.md

 [
   {
     user: users.elaine,
-    body: 'How about you bring me back something?',
+    body: "How about you bring me back something?",
-    timestamp: '11:38',
+    timestamp: "11:38",
   },
   /* ...lots more like this */
 ];